CPG Legal – Attorneys at law.

 Actions committed with intent, or “dolus malus,” can generate civil responsibility if there is a violation of other people´s rights.
 These intentional torts occur when an individual or organization intentionally causes harm to another person.
 For example, if someone intentionally hits another person with a car, besides penal responsibility, they may be liable for civil litigation for damages caused.
 One act can infringe on several branches of the law all at once.

-This is also true for actions done with a civil fault or “culpa.”
+This is also true for actions done with fault or “culpa.”
 The main torts in Costa Rica are negligence, imprudence, and incompetence.
 Negligence occurs when an individual or organization fails to exercise reasonable care and causes harm to another person.
 For example, suppose a driver causes a car accident because they didn´t provide the proper care for the vehicle driven.
 This is a negligent act that causes civil responsibility.
 Or say the accident was caused because the driver was distracted or driving under the influence.
 This is imprudence.
-Lastly, if the accident is caused because the person didn´t learn to drive correctly, this is incompetence.
-In that case, they may be liable for the damages caused to the other driver and passengers.
+Lastly, if the accident is caused by the person not learning to drive correctly, this is incompetence.
+In these cases, liability (responsibility), is due for the damages caused to others.

 Strict liability torts in Costa Rica: